 If you are looking for a low key / quick ceremony, you can book a Register Office ceremony; this is held in one of our small offices on the first floor or ground floor of Langtons House.
-We hold two register office weddings a week on a Tuesday mornings 9:15am & 9:45am.
+We hold one register office weddings a week on a Tuesday mornings at 9:15am.
 This is for a two people holding their ceremony and two witnesses (4 people maximum capacity).

 Important Legal Information

 For Civil Marriages including Same Sex Marriages and Civil Partnership you can marry at any Register Office or Approved Premises of your choice in England & Wales.

 Before you do so you both must give notices of marriage to the Superintendent Registrar in the registration district (s) where you have lived for the proceeding eight clear days.

 You are required to give at least 28 full days’ notice at your local register office before you can marry; the document produced is called an authority and is valid for up to 12 months against the venue you have chosen.

 If you are a non-UK, EEA or Swiss national a Home Office referral scheme will also be in place.
 Those who fall within the scheme may have their waiting period extended from 28 days’ notice to 70 days’ to allow the Home Office to investigate the case.